 Manuscript submission deadline

-The Program Committee invites you to submit your scientific and professional papers from all areas of psychology, psychology-related, and other sciences under the theme Brain and mind: promoting individual and community well–being between 15 May and 15 September 2019.
+The Program Committee invites you to submit your scientific and professional papers from all areas of psychology, psychology-related, and other sciences under the theme Coping with Crisis – Pathways Towards Resilience between 15 May and 10 October 2021.
 You can submit your abstracts through the online submission form.
 Abstracts submitted by any other means or after the submission deadline, as well as the applications that do not follow these instructions, will not be considered.

-The programme of the 2nd International Scientific Conference of the Department of Psychology will primarily include original scientific and professional presentations and other activities (e.g., symposia, workshops, round tables) that contribute to the promotion of the well-being and raising the quality of life of people with brain damage, developmental and other difficulties, as well as their families or the community they live in.
-However, activities outside the central theme framework which deal with other topics also relevant to promoting the well-being of the individual and the community are welcome and can be submitted as well.
+The programme of the 3rd International Scientific Conference of the Department of Psychology will primarily include original scientific and professional presentations and other activities (e.g., symposia, workshops, round tables) that contribute to coping with crisis and building resilience.
+However, activities outside the central theme framework which deal with other topics also relevant for mental health of children and adults and various crisis situations in different periods of life can be submitted as well.

 Choosing the appropriate form of participation while applying through the online submission form is obligatory.
 Available forms of participation are described in more detail here.
 Regardless of the chosen form of participation, authors should also consider the following: